If you don’t know who Mike DeWine is, perhaps you’re new to Ohio.

 Family: DeWine married Fran Struewing, his childhood sweetheart; they have eight children, including Ohio Supreme Court Justice Pat DeWine, and 23 grandchildren.

-Running mate: Ohio Secretary of State and former House speaker Jon Husted, a former Kettering resident and standout football player at the University of Dayton.
+New lt. governor: Ohio Secretary of State and former House speaker Jon Husted, a former Kettering resident and standout football player at the University of Dayton.

 Fun fact: For exercise, DeWine walks his dog, Teddy, on a five kilometer course on his farm.
 The course also hosts an annual high school cross country invitational race.